-Which of the following categories below fits your cat's behaviour?

-Check as many categories that ap ply to the cat's behaviour.
-Then check the best description that relates to

-the selected behaviour.

-Chewing self

-Licking self

-Barbering/trimming hair on self

-Sucking self

-Grooming ☐ Biting self

-☐ Plucking hair from self

-Continuously doing any of these behaviours to another individual.

-Please elaborate:

-Other, please explain:

-Staring and attending to things that are not there

-Hallucinatory Tracking things that are not there

-Pouncing on or attacking things that are not there

-Other, please explain:

-Consuming rocks

-Consuming dirt or soil

-Consumptive Consuming other objects

-Consumptive Eating, licking, sucking or chewing wool or fabric, rugs, furniture, etc.

-Licking or gulping air

-Other, please explain:

-Circling / spinning

-Locomotory Tail-chasing

-Locomotory Freezing

-Other, please explain:

-Rhythmic barking

-Vocalization Howling

-Vocanzation Growling

-Other, please explain:
+Which of the following categories below fits your cat's behaviour? ply to the cat's behaviour.
+Then check the best description that relates to the selected behaviour. ☐ Grooming ☐ Chewing self ☐ Licking self ☐ Barbering/trimming hair on self ☐ Sucking self ☐ Biting self ☐ Plucking hair from self ☐ Continuously doing any of these behaviours to another individual.
+Please elaborate: ☐ Other, please explain: ☐ Hallucinatory Staring and attending to things that are not there Tracking things that are not there Pouncing on or attacking things that are not there Other, please explain: ☐ Consumptive Consuming rocks Consuming dirt or soil Consuming other objects Eating, licking, sucking or chewing wool or fabric, rugs, furniture, etc. Licking or gulping air Other, please explain:

+☐ Locomotory ☐ Circling / spinning ☐ Tail-chasing ☐ Freezing ☐ Other, please explain: ☐ Circling / spinning ☐ Vocalization Rhythmic meowing Howling Growling Other, please explain: